-- Select Linux option and follow the steps mentioned there to install the flex gateway in a linux box.
+Select the Linux option and follow the steps mentioned there to install the Flex gateway in a Linux box.

-- Use below command to install flex-gateway to linux server
+Use the below command to install flex-gateway to the Linux server

-- Use below command to start the flex gateway
+- Use the below command to start the flex gateway

 sudo systemctl start flex-gateway